mkhuthir/Si4703/README.md

 Operation:
 -----------------------
--The board must be powered with a switch mode 9V DC wall wart.
+- The board must be powered with a switch mode 9V DC wall wart.
--Each click will increase/decrease station by 0.1MHz -The LED blinks for every step
+- Each click will increase/decrease station by 0.1MHz or 0.05MHz based in selected FM band range (US/EU, JP Wide, or JP)
+- LEDs blink for every step